hekaton80/hekaton80.github.io/_posts/2022-08-21-hello-homelab.md

 Hello and welcome to my HomeLab docs site!

-The idea of making an home laboratory, mini datacenter type, came about when, for professional reasons when studying networks and data acquisition, I noticed that many people had this activity as a hobby.
+The idea of making an home laboratory, mini datacenter type for self hosting, came about when, for professional reasons while studying networks and data acquisition, I noticed that many people had this activity as an hobby.
 As programming is also an area that I dedicate myself to for many years, I thought it might be interesting to have my own infrastructure at home.

 ## Hardware